-Once initial training has been completed, which is usually between January and May a Panel member would be expected to attend two hearing sessions per month.
+Once initial training has been completed, which is usually between January and May, a Panel member would be expected to attend two hearing sessions per month.
 Hearings take place in Aberdeen during mornings and afternoons.
 The Panel rota is drawn up two months in advance following consultation with Panel Members.
-Every effort is made to meet with Panel member's personal pressures, work patterns and other commitments.
+Every effort is made to take info account Panel members' work patterns and other commitments.

 The Children's Panel is the cornerstone of the welfare-based system of justice for both young offenders and children who have been offended against.
 The Panel considers a child's case as a whole, addressing his/her needs and deeds together.
 The Panel will consider the views of children, families, social workers, teachers and other specialists.

 AST members are also appointed by the National Convener and bring a wealth of experience and expertise in areas of child welfare, recruitment and monitoring.
-AST's can also include former Panel Members amongst their number.
+ASTs can also include former Panel Members.
 The Committee Services Section of Aberdeen City Council, Legal and Democratic Services, administers the AST.

 No special qualifications are required for Children's Panel membership - common sense and an ability to listen are essential.
 People who care for the welfare of children and young people and are capable of taking a reasonable and objective attitude towards children in trouble would be suitable.
 An ability to grasp the main issues from written reports is useful, as is the need for a commitment to total confidentiality.
 You should also be able to communicate with children and young people, understand their feelings and reactions and have a commitment to attend ongoing training.

 The Pre-Service programme will involve approximately 40 hours of training divided into several sessions.
 Training is held between January and April with sessions being conducted mainly at weekends.
-Thereafter, there are two In-Service training sessions usually held on Saturday's and regular bi-monthly evening meetings.
+After that, there are two in-service training sessions usually held on Saturdays and regular bi-monthly evening meetings.

 It is a condition of appointment that Panel members satisfactorily complete the course of Pre-Service training before they begin to serve on Children's hearings.
 Attendance of all parts of each session is therefore essential.